sharadkap/selphi/README.md

 ## Execution
 The test suite can be executed either by double-clicking the file or via the command line:
 * Both methods will begin a test run with the settings as defined in the `test.properties` file, but running from the command line will give a small progress indicator.
 * Recently, Firefox has discontinued support for the old firefox driver, requiring instead the new marrionette driver.
-However, this new version doesn't actually work.
+However, this new driver, it doesn't actually work.
 You may have to experiment with older versions of firefox or selenium to find one that does.
 (FF 46, selenium 2.52.0 seems to be good.)
 * To customise the test suite, edit the `test.properties` file, there should be examples and explanations already in there.
 The ASP Modules test suite can also be run in either mode:
 * The `modulescripts.py` file contains the customisable values, rather more involved, due to the complexity of module hosting.
 However, the modules to test, which locales to test in, and the browsers to use are currently still command line arguments.